vygr/ChrysaLisp/STATUS.md

 Rename 'local-align' just 'align' as it's no longer a function but a simple symbol.

-New Element room for Chrysalisp OS, #ChrysaLisp-OS:matrix.org, unfortunately Gary Boyd admin of the old room has gone dark, I sincerely hope he is OK.
+New Element room for Chrysalisp OS, #ChrysaLisp-OS@matrix.org, unfortunately Gary Boyd admin of the old room has gone dark, I sincerely hope he is OK.
 But we must move to another room where there is admin access.

 New `(setf-> msg field ...)` macro and extended `(set-field) (get-field)` functions to ease message creation.

 New `(export env sym ...)` macro to go along with `(env-push) ... (env-pop)`.
+A new Module technique !

 ------